paul-hammant/tbd/content/observed-habits/index.md

 and integrated applications.
 As much as possible those environs should not have shared services.

-Companies often make a classic mistake when buying software in that they (say) buy one license for prod, and another for all dev, QA and UAT, meaning the DevOps team had configured it as shared for all those environments, with a wide-ranging negative impact on productivity and quality for innumerable and sometimes subtle psychological reasons.
+Companies often make a classic mistake when buying software in that they (say) buy one license for prod, and another for all dev, QA, and UAT, meaning the DevOps team had configured it as shared for all those environments, with a wide-ranging negative impact on productivity and quality for innumerable and sometimes subtle psychological reasons.

 ## Common code ownership